turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 <section class="call-to-action">

 ### Part 2 - Warm Up, Explore

+A reminder as we start this lesson: remember that it's okay to make a mess.
+We learn by trying and screwing up and debugging!

 Once in your breakout room, trade repl.it links with your partner.
 This way, you are each exposed to a new array that you will work with during activity.
 You will each need to fork the repl.it.

 - Take a moment to familiarize yourself with the array your partner declared

-For each step that follows, make sure to `console.log` the value(s) you are accessing/have changed!
+For each step that follows, make sure to `console.log` the value(s) you are accessing or updating!
 - Access the first element in the array
 - Access a value from the second element (an object) in the array
-- Update a value from the third element in the array
+- Update a property of the third element in the array (change the value of one of the keys in the object)

 If you finish before your partner, add another object to the array.
 Log it to the console to make sure it is stored properly.